Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-2-review.md

 ## Main themes

-- must first understand one-dimensional arrays
+- You must first understand one-dimensional arrays
-- two-dimensional arrays can be visualized as tables with rows and columns
+- Two-dimensional arrays can be visualized as tables with rows and columns
   - first dimension is like the rows
   - second dimension is like the columns
-- declaring, allocating, and assigning values
+- Declaring, allocating, and assigning values
-- looping through multi-dimensional arrays
+- Looping through multi-dimensional arrays
   - the 'standard' way using nested counter-based loops
   - using the **foreach** type of loop (e.g. `for (String[] val : values) { /* ... */ }`)
-- ragged arrays exist
+- Ragged arrays exist
-- passing arrays as arguments to methods
+- Passing arrays as arguments to methods

 ---